The Honeymoon Hot List 2020

 Must do ’moon memory?
 It really is all about the animals, so book a boat trip and head out to see black bears and their cubs foraging for seafood on the shoreline, gawp at the eagles overhead and don’t be surprised if you see a pair of otters floating past hand in hand.
 Perhaps you’re hoping to spot a grizzly bear?
 Then why not stay at a grizzly bear lodge?
 Specialist operator Turquoise Holidays can book this experience for you.

-Japan… for cultural cravings and stylish digs
+For cultural cravings and stylish digs

 Why here?
 If Japan isn’t on your bucket-list radar, well, where have you been?
 Maybe you hadn’t considered it for a honeymoon, but it’s not just Tokyo that has all the draw (or the luxe hotels).
 There’s so much to see, and so much romance to be found in the old city of Kyoto.
 There, the pace slows considerably, and the temples and shrines are mesmerising.
 Feel you have to have beach time?
 Then head to Okinawa and the southwest islands for diamond-white sand, snorkelling and scuba diving.